SMZR 32x200 / N52 - magnetic roller

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of children's health.
-It's also worth noting that small elements of these devices can complicate diagnosis when they are in the body.
+- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these products are able to be problematic in medical diagnosis when they are in the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.